Spring 2026 - Hybrid (online and in-person)

 Human-Readable Formats

-For submissions that include multiple files, if you are compressing them (e.g., in a ZIP file), ensure to also upload key documents (such as PDFs) separately for easier access.
+For submissions that include multiple files, if you are compressing them (e.g., in a ZIP file), ensure you also upload key documents (such as PDFs) separately for easier access.

 Consolidate Images